 Meteor Mags’ Ancestors

-Meteor Mags’ Great-grandmother Mad Dog Mags led a colorful life as a pirate.
-Mad Dog’s parentage is unknown to our crew.
-As a young orphan, she was adopted by a brutal sailor who nonetheless was her only hope of survival.
-As an adolescent, Mad Dog dressed as a boy and worked on ships with this man.
+Meteor Mags’ great-grandmother Magdalena (a/k/a Maggie Reid, Maggie the Red, or Mad Dog Mags) led a colorful life as a pirate.
+Her parentage is unknown to our crew.
+Orphaned, she was found by a sailor who dressed her as a boy and took her to sea with him.

 Eventually she gained her independence and began her blood-soaked career.
-A swashbuckling pirate and shrewd negotiator, Mad Dog commanded her own ships and built an island empire.
-She had a penchant for violence of all sorts.
-She studied weapons, explosives, and hand-to-hand combat all her life.
+A swashbuckling pirate and shrewd negotiator, Mad Dog Mags commanded her own ships and built an island empire.
+She had a penchant for violence and studied weapons, explosives, and hand-to-hand combat all her life.

-Mad Dog married, once.
-Following the death of her husband and the birth of her daughter, Mad Dog Mags relocated to Europe.
-She dropped “Mad Dog” and began using her birth name, Magdalena.
+She married, once.
+Following the death of her husband and the birth of her daughter, she relocated to Europe.
+She dropped “Mad Dog” in favor of her birth name.
 She built a successful business in the world of billiards with her daughter Margareta in the 1800s.

 Mad Dog’s daughter, Margareta, moved with her mother to Europe at a young age.
 Neither a pirate nor an anarchist, she preferred to do her swashbuckling with a pool cue and amassed a small fortune as a young woman due to her skills at billiards and snooker.
 She also loved music in all its forms, from the orchestral music in concert halls she enjoyed as a girl to the jazz music that swept Europe in the early 20th century.
 Typically more quiet and reserved than Mags’ other ancestors, Margareta nonetheless possessed the same determination and strength as her mother.
 She eventually raised a daughter of her own: Mollie.